Boston-Aquarium-Society/bas-user-guides/docs/webmaster/core_tools.md

 The webmaster also has a separate service account login for all resources.
 In general, this account should not be used; it exists for "break glass" scenarios.

-Access to these credentials is managed by LastPass so that access can be granted securely and access is audited.
+Access to these credentials is managed by 1Password so that access can be granted securely and access is audited.

 ### Web Hosting